-In 2010, he created a digital tablet known as #Cardiopad: “It’s the first fully touch screen medical tablet made in Cameroon and in Africa.
+In 2010, he created a digital tablet known as Cardiopad: “It’s the first fully touch screen medical tablet made in Cameroon and in Africa.
 It’s an invention that could save numerous human lives”, explains Arthur Zang.
 In fact, Cameroon’s thirty heart specialists are all based in either Douala or Yaoundé, the country’s economic and political capitals.
 Heart patients often have to travel across the country for a consultation.
-Appointments sometimes must be made months in advance, leading to death of some patients.
+Appointments sometimes must be made months in advance, leading to the death of some patients.

 Read The Full Story here >>

 10 Bloggers Share DIY Tricks To Make African Waist Beads